Hunchful

 How Hunchful asks about it

-When a task gets messy and open-ended, do you want a quick synthesis, or to work through it step by step?
+When a task gets messy and open-ended, do you want me to pull it together into one picture, or work through it step by step?

 Why opposites can help each other